alf-tool/alf-core/doc/operators/relational/project.md

 DESCRIPTION

-This operator projects tuples on attributes whose names are specified in ATTR_LIST.
+This operator projects tuples on attributes whose names are specified in ATTRIBUTES.
 Unlike SQL, this operator **always** removes duplicates in the result so that the output is a set of tuples, that is, a relation.

-With --allbut, the operators projects attributes in ATTR_LIST away instead of keeping them.
+With the allbut option, the operator projects ATTRIBUTES away instead of keeping them.

 EXAMPLE